-- General Recommendation: Generally vote against proposals to reprice outstanding options.
-The following and any other adjustments that can be reasonably considered repricing will generally not be supported: - reduction in exercise price or purchase price; - > extension of term for outstanding options, cancellation and reissuance of options; and - substitution of options with other awards.
+General Recommendation: Vote against proposals to reprice outstanding options.
+The following and any other adjustments that can be reasonably considered repricing will generally not be supported:

+- reduction in exercise price or purchase price; - > extension of term for outstanding options, cancellation and reissuance of options; and - substitution of options with other awards or cash.